Send the link below via email or IMCopy

 Why did it occur at a specific time?

-The last ice age ended 16,00 years ago and the climate conditions similar to ours prevailed...
+The last ice age ended 16,00 years ago and the climate started to be more like it is today...

 The Role of Women